-BCPC Partners with NIAB to boost provision of independent Agri-Science information9th November 2018
+BCPC joins NIAB to boost provision of independent Agri-Science information9th November 2018

 The British Crop Production Council, BCPC, will be joining NIAB, in a move that will strengthen their delivery of independent information, products and opinion.
 Both organisations have the latest agricultural science at their core, to boost efficient, sustainable crop production.

 NIAB Chief Executive Dr Tina Barsby says the partnership will create fresh opportunities for both organisations.
 “We’re delighted to welcome BCPC to the NIAB Group and look forward to working together to further extend the reach and impact of both organisations.
 We share a very similar outlook in the promotion of science-based principles of evaluation, information exchange, service development and policy-making.
 Together, NIAB and BCPC will deliver strengthened connections with the global science base and agri-business.”